Space-time symmetry and nonreciprocal parametric resonance in mechanical systems: Effect of external symmetries

 By contrast, the right-wards moving modes (opposite to direction of stiffness wave) amplify at

 Remarkably, these two time-periods are different (except for the modes at wavevector $\kappa_j=\pi/2$).
-Equations~\eqref{eq:oneWaycondition1} and \eqref{eq:oneWaycondition2} provide simple criteria, using the symmetries of a system alone, to determine the conditions for the amplification of one-way travelling modes.
+Thus, equations~\eqref{eq:oneWaycondition1} and \eqref{eq:oneWaycondition2} provide simple criteria, using the symmetries of a system alone, to determine the conditions for the amplification of one-way travelling modes.
 Furthermore, one can control which direction of signal propagation is amplified just by tuning the modulation frequency in a space-time modulated system.

 As a concrete example, consider the system of three oscillators whose normal modes in the absence of modulation are illustrated in \subfigref{fig:oneWay}{a}.
 The space-time symmetric modulation generates a travelling wave in the clockwise sense when the masses are viewed from above.
-The ground state, in which all masses oscillate in phase, experiences parametric resonance at a modulation frequency of $2\omega_1/3$ according to the analysis of \secref{sec:avoided}; the resonance at $2\omega_1$ is avoided even though it is the strongest resonance of each individual oscillator.
+The ground state mode, in which all masses oscillate in phase, resonates at a modulation frequency of $2\omega_1/3$ according to the analysis of \secref{sec:avoided}; the resonance at $2\omega_1$ is avoided even though it is the strongest resonance of an isolated individual oscillator.
 The remaining two normal modes are degenerate and correspond to travelling waves in the clockwise (mode 2) and counterclockwise (mode 3) sense.
 The space-time symmetric modulation breaks the degeneracy between these modes, as can be seen by following the eigenvalues of $SU(t/3)$ (\subfigref{fig:oneWay}{d--g}).
 At $t=0$, each mode contributes one eigenvalue at $e^{2\pi i /3}$ and one of opposite Krein signature at $e^{-2\pi i/3}$ (\subfigref{fig:oneWay}{d}).
 As time advances, eigenvalues with different signatures travel in opposite clock senses, and the first pair of eigenvalues to collide are those from mode 3 (the mode propagating in the opposite direction as the stiffness wave) at $t=\pi/\omega_2$ (\subfigref{fig:oneWay}{e}).
 This value is obtained from \eqnref{eq:oneWaycondition2} with $r = 1$ and $\kappa = -2\pi/3$.
-The next collision in the spectrum of $SU(t/3)$ occurs when the propagating modes collide with the eigenvalues from the ground state at $t=2\pi/(\omega_1+\omega_2)$ (\subfigref{fig:oneWay}{f}).
 The eigenvalues corresponding to the clockwise-propagating mode 2 collide at $t=2\pi/\omega_2$, obtained from \eqnref{eq:oneWaycondition1} with $r = 1$ and $\kappa = 2\pi/3$ (\subfigref{fig:oneWay}{g}).